neutrons/inspired/README.md

     when you run the program for the first time, it may ask you to specify the paths to the DFT database and ML models.
 Set them to where you downloaded/extracted the files, and the main user interface should pop up.

+6. When you are done exit the inspired and the pixi environment

+    ```bash
+    exit
+    ```

 ### Option 2: Install INSPIRED as a conda environment ([v0.4.1](https://github.com/neutrons/inspired#package-versions))

 1. Install a conda environment manager for Linux, if not already installed.
 It can be [miniforge](https://github.com/conda-forge/miniforge), [miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/), or [anaconda](https://docs.anaconda.com/free/anaconda/install/linux/).
 Also install [git](https://github.com/git-guides/install-git) if it is missing.

 2. Go to a location where you would like to install the program (e.g., $HOME/software), run:

     ```bash
-    git clone -b conda041 https://github.com/neutrons/inspired.git
+    git clone --depth 1 --branch v0.4.1 https://github.com/neutrons/inspired.git
     ```

     After the download, you should see a folder named “inspired”.
 Go to the folder by running:

     ```bash
     cd inspired
     ```

 4. With conda initiated, run the following commands in the project's root directory (inspired):

     ```bash